GNOME/glib/docs/reference/gobject/gvalue.md

-Title: Generic value container
+Title: Generic Value Container

-# Generic value container
+# Generic Value Container

 The [`struct@GObject.Value`] structure is basically a variable container that consists of a type identifier and a specific value of that type.
 The